bfeng/bfeng.github.io/source/_posts/2014-11-25-markdown-blogging-with-python-flask.markdown

 ### Initiate the blogging program

 Create a python file namely `blog.py`.
 The code below gives an example to use Flask and view templates. `index.html` is a `Jinja2` template.
-The full code is shown in appendix.
+The full code is shown in the appendix.

 {% codeblock lang:python %}
 from flask import Flask